 The problem with these could be the fact that customers would obviously get a lower value of rewards when exchanging with points in another program.

 Still another attempt has been loyalty consolidators that help consumers to manage multiple loyalty programs from a single portal or app but they do not support exchange or trading.

 Use cases of blockchain for or in loyalty programs

-Rakuten, which is Japanese largest retailer this year announced an altcoin called Rakuten Coin which will be part of the points-based loyalty rewards system.
+Rakuten, which is Japanese largest retailer this year announced an Altcoin called Rakuten Coin which will be part of the points-based loyalty rewards system.
 It will be launched next year in Russia.
-The company has already moved US$ 9 billion worth of existing Super Points into the blockchain to give a fillip to Rakuten Coin.
+The company has already moved the US$ 9 billion worth of existing Super Points into the blockchain to give a fillip to Rakuten Coin.